-Especially for patients 45 years or older, it’s important to talk to a doctor about whether colonoscopy or another screening option is right for you.
+It's especially important for patients 45 years old or older to talk to a doctor about whether a colonoscopy or another screening option is right for them.

 What is a colonoscopy?

 A colonoscopy is a diagnostic procedure that allows your doctor to examine the entire length of your large intestine.
 They will use a colonoscope – a lighted scope with a camera – to look for signs of cancer.

 What can a colonoscopy detect?